MEDA Emerging Leaders Network

-Recognizing the need for a conduit to connect young professionals in economic development, MEDAYP was established in 2013.
+Recognizing the need for a conduit to connect young professionals in economic development, MEDAYP was established nearly 10 years ago.
 Over time, the group began to show a stronger presence of early-career professionals rather than those fitting within a specific age range.
 It was also recognized that the economic development community seemed to form relationships despite age.
 Therefore, MEDAYP morphed into Emerging Leaders in order to meet the needs of the MEDA membership.

 - Join the Emerging Leaders Group now and be the first to receive notice of training, networking events and other opportunities!